Renzo Piano: Whitney Museum of American Art, New York City (2007–2015)

-The Whitney Museum of American Art decided to move from its original building on Madison Avenue, constructed by Marcel Breuer in 1966, to a new location at the corner of Gansevoort and Washington in Manhatttan, a neighborhood once occupied by meat packing houses, next to the High Line, a riverside highway and park.
+The Whitney Museum of American Art decided to move from its original building on Madison Avenue, constructed by Marcel Breuer in 1966, to a new location at the corner of Gansevoort and Washington in Manhattan, a neighborhood once occupied by meat packing houses, next to the High Line, a riverside highway and park.
 The museum, with nine levels, has an asymmetric industrial look to match the architecture of the neighborhood.
 In addition to its interior galleries, it has 1207 sqm of open-air exhibit space on a large terrace atop one section of the building.
 It was built of steel, concrete, and stone, but also with pine wood and other materials recycled from demolished factories.
 Jule Iovine, architecture critic of the Wall Street Journal, called it "a welcoming, creative machine" thanks to its "open, changeable spaces," and Michael Kimmelman, critic of the New York Times, called it "an outdoor perch to see and be seen...
 There's a generosity to the architecture, a sense of art connecting with the city and vice versa".